polterguy/phosphorusfive/plugins/p5.data/README.md

 you change in it.

 This makes it extremely fast for "settings types of data", while not very scalable for huge documents, images (although possible), other binary data, or huge datasets.
-Use it with _care_!

-P5 contains a MySQL plugin, which you can use for datasets that requires more data than that which p5.data allows you to store.
+Use it with _care_.
+Phosphorus Five contains a MySQL plugin, which you can use for data that requires more space than that which is feasible to expect for p5.data.

 ### Inserting multiple items at once